 Pricing can also vary, with some of these operators offering more unique experiences at lower costs.
 But, not all direct bookings will save you money, especially if the tour promises to get you unique access or offers small group tours with only a few other travelers.

-If working directly with the tour company, it is very important that you get everything in writing including a detailed tour description, the correct dates, your ship’s arrival and departure times, the tour meeting place, and what transportation is included-you might need to get your own transportation back to the port at the end of the tour.
+If working directly with the tour company, it is very important that you get everything in writing including a detailed tour description, the correct dates, your ship’s arrival and departure times, the tour meeting place, and what transportation is included- you might need to get your own transportation back to the port at the end of the tour or might need to get transportation to the actual meeting spot.

 Now that you know how to plan shore excursions, you can make the most of your time at ports of call.
 By mixing and matching different types of shore excursions, at various lengths of time and price points and with various vendors, you can get the most customized experience during your visit.